-129. On Castaway Cay day, I recommend eating breakfast at Cabanas and then grab lunch at Cookie's BBQ buffet (Read the restaurant review HERE) on the island!
+129. On Castaway Cay day, I recommend eating breakfast at Cabanas and then grab lunch at Cookie's BBQ buffet (Read my Cookie's BBQ restaurant review HERE) on the island!
 There's no need to go back to the ship for lunch, lunch at Cookie's BBQ is free and delicious!

 131. Everyone who wants to snorkel in the Snorkeling Lagoon is required to wear a life jacket.
 The water is very deep!

-134. You can mail a post card from the Castaway Cay Post Office.
+134. You can mail a postcard from the Castaway Cay Post Office.
 Buy a postcard ($2) and stamp ($.65) onboard the ship the night before port day.
 It might take a little while to get delivered, our postcard took one month to make it to our house but it made my day when we finally got it!

 135. There is a free 5K race that you can run or walk on Castaway Cay.
 Everyone who finishes gets a medal!
 We would've done it if it wasn't 100 degrees out.

 138. The slides at Pelican Plunge on Castaway Cay are not just for kids, we saw lots of adults going on the slides too.
 They're really fun!

 139. There are plenty of beach chairs on Castaway Cay for everyone on the ship!
 According to a ship cast member, there are 2:1 beach chairs to people.
 However, there aren't as many hammocks or umbrellas so get off early and claim your spot if that's important to you.

 140. If you're over 18 years old, make sure you visit Serenity Bay at Castaway Cay.
 The adults-only side of the island is GORGEOUS!

-142. DCL has Deet bug spray for you to use when you get off the ship at each port but if you prefer a natural spray you need to pack it.
+142. DCL has Deet bug spray for you to use when you get off the ship at each port but if you prefer a natural spray (like I do) you need to pack it.
 We use this organic bug spray.